datadiversitylab/LabOps/README.md

 ```

-# Wildcard and HTTPS compression:
+# Wildcard Certificate and HTTPS compression:

+To do before setting up selfhosted software.

 Wildcard certificates: a wildcard certificate allows for the management and reach of a secure HTTPS enabled docker container by securing subdomains under a main domain, which ultimately facilitates certificate renewal time and efficiency.
 Since both Mattermost and ownCloud were installed as docker containers, enabling wildcat certificates was necessary: In order to do this, we first had to navigate within the Synology Disk Station Manager (DSM) which is the interactive and management equivalent of a GUI based OS.
 Once here, the “cerficate” tab setting was selected by first accessing “security” under the connectivity column,  in the control panel.
 Within the certificate tab, we clicked on “add” and selected “replace an existing certificate” then selected the Synology DDNS certificate from the list (previously set up).
 Next selected get a certificate from let’s encrypt and set it as the default certificate by checking the box under it.
 Then click next.
 Under the “Get a Certificate from Let’s Encrypt” menu type in your DDNS, its format should look similar to: X.synology.me.
 On the email area type in your email On the Subject Alternative Name, type in an asterisk symbol followed by a period (*.) and then type in your DDNS.
 Final result look something like *.X.synology.me.Click on done.